Statistics of Feynman amplitudes in $\phi^4$-theory: Introduction

 However, we can not clearly confirm the convergence of primitive graphs towards the supposed asymptotics of the MS beta function in absolute value.
 At $L \approx 18$, our data for primitive graphs is larger than the supposed asymptotics by a factor $\approx 2$.
 If one introduces a correction factor 2 into the asymptotics, it becomes possible to extract a finite subleading correction coefficient to from our data for loop orders $L \geq 10$, see \cref{fig:period_mean_correction}.
 This is no proof for the behavior $L \rightarrow \infty$, but at least it suggests that with a factor of 2, the asymptotics becomes a useful description for $10 \leq L \leq 18$.
 Interestingly, in that scenario the transition to the \enquote{asymptotic} regime occurs at the same loop order $L_\text{crit}\approx 9$ for the period values as it does for the pure graph-theoretical properties such as symmetry factors (\cref{sec:asymptotics_symmetry}).
 In any case, our findings show that the asymptotic approximation is inaccurate below $L_\text{crit}\approx 9$ loops.

 Another remarkable outcome concerns the role of planar graphs.
-Firstly, we confirm the expectation that the $O(N)$-factor of planar graphs makes them dominant in the limit $N\rightarrow \infty$ for fixed $L$, they are the leading term in a $\frac 1 N$-expansion.
-However, in \cref{fig:beta_planar_relative}, we see that the higher the loop order, the larger $N$ is required to reach this limit, with $N \gg 1000$ required already at $L \approx 15$.
-This is because of two competing effects: The $O(N)$-factor favors planar graphs with growing $N$, but the mere number of graphs strongly disfavors them with growing loop order $L$.
+Firstly, for large loop orders, the proportion of planar graphs is very small (\cref{thm:random_graphs}) and their contribution to the beta function is negligible.
+If we introduce $O(N)$ symmetry then also non-planar graphs contribute to the leading order in $N$ (\cref{sec:beta_N_dependence}).
+Nevertheless, for very large values of $N$, the contribution of planar graphs to the beta function becomes significant (\cref{fig:beta_planar_relative}).
+This effect is noticeable, but relatively small, with $N \gg 1000$ required already at $L \approx 15$.
+This shows that for an $O(N)$ symmetric theory, one should not expect to obtain a good approximation to the beta function by leaving out non-planar graphs, at least for reasonably small values of $N$.

 Secondly, planar graphs on average have considerably higher periods than non-planar ones (\cref{tab:means_dec}).
 Consequently, planar graphs can not simply be \enquote{extrapolated} without introducing significant error.
 In view of both effects, great care is required when planar graphs are used as an approximation to the beta function in $\phi^4$-theory.

+We stress that this question is different from a situation where, by some other mechanism, the theory contains \emph{only} planar graphs to begin with.
+In that case, our data is compatible with the assumption that such a planar beta function is a convergent power series in the coupling, at least for fixed small $N$.

-The present work impressively demonstrates the power of the tropical Feynman quadrature algorithm \cite{borinsky_tropical_2021,borinsky_tropical_2023}.
+The present work impressively demonstrates the power of the tropical Feynman quadrature algorithm \cite{borinsky_tropical_2023a,borinsky_tropical_2023}.
 We can conveniently evaluate the periods up to $L\approx 15$ loops.
-The limiting factors for higher loop orders are the non-parallelized preprocessing (several hours per graph) and the memory requirement (64 GB at 15 loops, increasing by a factor of 4 per loop order).
+The limiting factors for higher loop orders are the non-parallelized preprocessing (several hours per graph) and the memory requirement (increasing by a factor of 4 per loop order).